seandogg/seandogg.github.io/shopify/_posts/2019-09-29-using-mutation-observer-to-mimic-ajax-in-shopify-themes.md

 The end goal for this task is creating a countdown for free shipping.
 {:.figure}

+Shoutout to [Voltage](https://www.voltagenewmedia.com/) for partnering with me on this solution.

 ---

 **Here's the business logic:** our customer spends $55, and her shipping is free.
 Our merchant needs a nice little message near the cart total showing the customer how much more they should spend to get free shipping.